-This month, read about Os De Alva’s experience of being a member of the Culture and Leadership Programme’s change team at North Middlesex University Hospital NHS Trust and how this experience not only supported his altruistic needs, but his development too.
+Read about Mark Fulford’s experience of being a member of the Culture and Leadership Programme’s change team at Nottingham University Hospital NHS Trust and how this experience changed his perception of senior leaders in his Trust.

 Read this and more case studies on our sharing your stories page.

 In this video Michael West shares his thoughts on compassionate and inclusive leadership for our recent event ‘The challenge of culture change: sharing system-wide learning to deliver the NHS Long-Term Plan’.

 We recognise that there are a wide range of resources which describe compassionate and inclusive cultures, and culture change across a range of sectors.
 However, it can be difficult with limited time available to find relevant resources for your needs.
 We’ve therefore collected a range of resources within these pages which we feel are a good place to start.